 <Extension name="SWExtension.FaultTreeGraph" maxTreeHeight=""/>

 The optional attribute maxTreeHeight controls the depth of the produced tree.
 Any truncated tree branches will be indicated by so-called transfer in symbols.
+This option is useful when working with very large graphs.

 The optional attribute transferOut indicates a transfer/continuation of one fault tree to another.
 The allowed values are true/False.